brandcom/cakephp-vite/README.md

 <?php $this->ViteScripts->script($options) ?>
 ```

-or using this shourtcut for a single entrypoint:
+… or by using this shortcut for a single entrypoint:

 ```php
 <?php $this->ViteScripts->script('webroot_src/main.ts') ?>